MilaNLProc/simple-generation/README.md

 # Simple Generation

-Simple Generator offers a minimal interface to text generation with hugginface models.
+Simple Generator offers a minimal interface to text generation with HugginFace models.
 The core idea is to ship many neat features out of the box and avoid boilerplate code.

 This is mainly for personal use and for simple hardware setups (ideally, single-node single- or multi-gpu).